2026 Sessions

 AI Adoption in a Global Manufacturing Company: From Pilots to Real Impact

-AI Transformation Manager
+AI Transformation Manager@SFS Group

 Manufacturing organizations are built on processes refined over decades.
 While AI promises efficiency and automation, introducing it into such environments often creates friction — confusion, resistance, and loss of trust among employees.
 In this session, I will share how AI can be introduced into a mature manufacturing organization without disrupting existing workflows, and how thoughtful AI adoption can improve day-to-day work for employees rather than complicate it.
 Drawing on real-world experience leading AI transformation in a global manufacturing company, this talk focuses on integrating AI into established processes in a way that feels natural, supportive, and reliable.
 Instead of replacing people or redesigning everything from scratch, the approach emphasizes augmenting existing roles, reducing cognitive and operational load, and building trust through transparency and gradual adoption.
 I will walk through how AI solutions were embedded into daily operations, how employee concerns were addressed, and how adoption was driven through practical value rather than top-down mandates.
 Key takeaways: - How to introduce AI into long-established processes without creating resistance - Why employee trust is critical for successful AI adoption - How AI can improve individual productivity while strengthening the overall system - Practical lessons from integrating AI into real manufacturing operations